Singular matrix inverse with this method

 Creating the A-1

-matrix is not used.
+The full C matrix is not used.

 The reduced matrix is identity of rank 2, so we take the two corresponding columns of the C

-matrix and the two corresponding rows of the R
+matrix and the two corresponding rows of the R matrix and multiply these to get our

 pseudo-inverse:

-The reduced R
+The reduced R matrix is:

 The product of these two matrices is shown here:

-Let's refer to our rather interesting inverse with the designation A‡
+Let's refer to our rather interesting inverse with the designation A‡.

 Having calculated it, we need a slight refresher on pseudo-inverses.